blawrenceSE/nowsecure-actions-integration/README.md

-# NowSecure Github Actions Integration
+# Upload Only Integration to NowSecure Platform

 Action to upload a mobile app binary (.apk, .ipa) to the NowSecure Platform.